 Avoidance is a natural, instinctual flight response As a parent/carer, it is natural that you don't want to see your child distressed.
 You want to protect them from situations that make them feel anxious and may therefore unintentionally end up helping them avoid.

-Some common ways we unintentionally fall into the • When we avoid situations avoidance anxiety trap :
+Some common ways we unintentionally fall into the avoidance anxiety trap :

-- Taking on responsibilities that would otherwise fall to the child - Changing family routines so the child doesn't have to do something - Picking up their child early - Letting their child stay home/not go to things that make them
+- Taking on responsibilities that would otherwise fall to the child - Changing family routines so the child doesn't have to do something - Picking up their child early - Letting their child stay home/not go to things that make them anxious.

-- When we avoid situations we do not have the chance to learn what the situation is really like and that we are able to cope. - We are also not able to learn and practice coping strategies that help us to get through situations we find anxietyprovoking
+• We are also not able to learn and practice coping strategies that help us to get through situations we find anxiety-provoking